Close

 Side Effects of Eating Cherries During Pregnancy

-• Although cherries are said to be anti-inflammatory, they may trigger an allergic reaction in some women during pregnancy, like oral allergy syndrome.
+• Although cherries are said to be anti-inflammatory, they may trigger an allergic reaction in some women during pregnancy, like oral allergy syndrome (10).

-• Consuming too many cherries can be harmful, even if you are not allergic to cherries.
-It may result in anaphylactic shock or anaphylaxis in rare cases, which can prove to be fatal.
+• Consuming too many cherries is not advised, even if you are not allergic to cherries.

-• Eating too many cherries may cause bloating, gas and stomach ache.
+• Eating too many cherries may cause bloating, gas and stomach aches.
 Therefore, it is advised to consume cherries in moderation.

 • The sweeter varieties of cherries have a higher concentration of natural sugar.
 Too much of the fruit is likely to raise the blood sugar level.
-So, it is advisable for women with gestational diabetes to avoid this fruit.
+So, it is advisable for women with gestational diabetes to have this fruit in limited quantities.

 • Eating large quantities of dried, sweetened cherries or maraschino cherries can cause excess weight gain in pregnant women.
 Therefore, watch your portion and avoid eating too many of them or don’t eat them at all.